twmeehan/matter-tests/README.md

     * Implementing other (visco)plastic models is easy due to the general framework of the code

+* Supports boundaries/objects
-* Supports boundaries/objects formulated analytically as levelsets
+    * formulated analytically as level sets (signed distance functions)
+    * imported as `.vdb` level sets files using OpenVDB

 * The supported boundary conditions are (the last two requiring a Coulomb friction parameter to be specified)
     1) **sticky**
     2) **slipping**
     3) **separating**

-* Supports parallelization on shared memory with **OpenMP**
+* Supports **parallelization** on shared memory with OpenMP

 * Initial particle positions can be sampled using the Poisson disk sampling scheme by R. Bridson, ACM SIGGRAPH 2007, here based on the implementation by [Tommy Hinks](https://github.com/thinks/poisson-disk-sampling)